Znypr/MazeSolver/README.md

 `conda create -n <env-name> python=3.5` and activate it using `conda activate <env-name>`.
 Now navigate into the project "/MazeSolver" (`cd */MazeSolver`) and  run the command `pip install -r requirements.txt` to automatically install all required libaries.

 To run the program, make sure a birds-eye-view picture of a maze is in the `/input` folder.
-Next boot the ev3 brick and pair it via Bluetooth with the HOst PC, then start mobaxterm to run `bash server.sh`.
+Next boot the ev3 brick and pair it via Bluetooth with the HOst PC, then start mobaxterm to run `bash rpyc_server.sh`.
 After the server started, run the main python script using `python main.py`